NixOS/rfcs/rfcs/0000-plan-dynanism.md

 3. Extend the scheduler and derivation dependencies similarly:

-  - Derivations can depended on the outputs of derivations that are themselves derivation outputs.
+  - Derivations can depend on the outputs of derivations that are themselves derivation outputs.
-    The schedule will substitute derivations to simplify dependencies as computed derivations are built, just like how floating content addressed derivations are realized.
+    The scheduler will substitute derivations to simplify dependencies as computed derivations are built, just like how floating content addressed derivations are realized.

   - Missing derivations get their own full fledged goals so they can be built, not just fetched from substituters.